 As a residential college, Pomona takes great care in organizing, maintaining, and supervising residence hall life to ensure optimum enjoyment and safety for the students and community of the College.
 The residence halls staff consists of resident advisors, head sponsors, and the sponsors.
 Together they assist in ensuring a quality residential program.

-- Christopher Waugh, dean of campus life, is responsible for the oversight of Campus Life programs.
+- Josh Eisenberg, dean of campus life, is responsible for the oversight of Campus Life programs.
 He is responsible for all residential programs.
 He is a member of the on-call staff and the Student Affairs Committee which sets policy for the campus.
 He is a member of the Vice President of Student Affairs leadership team and a co-advisor to the student-led Judiciary Council.

 - Steven Jubert, associate dean of campus life and director of residential life, is responsible for leadership, oversight, and management of the Residential Education which supports all students living in residence halls.
 In his role he provides direct supervision to the professional and paraprofessional staff in the department including the Assistant Director, Residence Life Coordinators, Resident Advisors and Sponsors.
 Additionally, he serves as co-adviser to the Residence Hall Committee (RHC).
-He is a member of the on-call deans staff.
+He is a member of the administrator on- call staff.